MichaelSchneeberger/rxbp/README.md

 ### share operator

-The `share` method does not return a multicast object.
-Instead, it takes a function exposing a multicast Flowable.
+The `share` method does not return a multicast object directly.
+Instead, it takes a function exposing a multicast Flowable via the argument of the function.

 ```python
 import rxbp